 Anca delves into diet planning for the top allergens (she even includes sesame and mustard), offering handy grocery-shopping charts of the types of foods that are safe, unsafe and questionable for a specific allergy.

 Her recipes, which come with scientific nutritional information, range from breakfasts to desserts and are designed for people with food allergies, sensitivities or celiac disease.
 There are options for any palate: from Hawaiian pizza to Indian food.
-With the assistance of allergist Dr. Gordon Sussman, Anca has produced an excellent and varied resource. –P.B.
+With the assistance of allergist Dr. Gordon Sussman, Anca has produced an excellent and varied resource. –Patrick Bennett

 The Food Allergy Experience

 By Dr. Ruchi Gupta, with Denise Bunning

 In The Food Allergy Experience, Dr. Ruchi Gupta speaks with the authority of a leading allergy researcher – but equally, she speaks as the mother of a daughter with food allergies.
 She provides many great tips; I was particularly struck by her advice to watch allergic kids not just for physical signs of a reaction but also for emotional ones such as sudden crying or anxiety.

 But what really sets this book apart is that “experience” in the title.
 It is not just her own, but heard in the voices of many.
 Gupta surveyed parents at a local support group about their attitudes about life with a food-allergic child.
 There was an outpouring of response that led to this unique and quietly powerful book.

 From the mom who speaks of allergy affecting “her work, her marriage and her outlook on life” to the parents talking about issues surrounding social activities and the mom who relates how her young son had a panic attack at a restaurant – “a reminder that this takes an emotional toll on all of us” – this book candidly captures the realities of life with food allergies.
 Most helpfully, Gupta weighs in with compassionate advice for those of us living the “experience”. –Gwen Smith